 The independent directors serving on our Board of Directors meet periodically in executive sessions during the year at regularly scheduled meetings of our Board of Directors.
-These executive sessions are presided over by Jay Clayton, our independent Chair.
+These executive sessions will be presided over by Gary Cohn, our new Lead Independent Director.